 To combat these rights concerns, Parliament has established a special advocate’s regime.

 Secret or highly-classified information is often used against a person in control order proceedings.
 Consequently, a person (and their legal representatives) would not be entitled to be present at such proceedings.
 Thus, the regime allows security-cleared lawyers to represent a person’s interests in closed court.

 Recommendations of the Independent National Security Legislation Monitor (INSLM)

-The INSLM is a statutory position created to review and ensure that Australia’s national security and counter-terrorism legislation is consistent with Australia’s international obligations.
+The Independent National Security Law Monitor (INSLM) is a statutory position created to review and ensure that Australia’s national security and counter-terrorism legislation is consistent with Australia’s international obligations.

 The present INSLM has also recommended for the existing control order regime to continue for another 5 years.
 Notwithstanding the significant deprivation of human rights under a control order, such concerns were outweighed by these main justifications (among others):

 - The terrorism threat level remains at “probable”;

 - The overall security environment is steadily worsening; and

 - The deterrent effect of control orders through mandated counselling and education has had a beneficial impact on controlees.